North, South Korea reach agreement to ease tensions

 Pyongyang then made its ultimatum that Seoul halt the broadcasts by Saturday afternoon or face military action, but on that day the two sides agreed to hold talks between top level aides to the leaders of the two countries.

-Even as talks were proceeding, North Korea deployed twice the usual artillery strength at the border and had around 50 submarines away from base, the South's defence ministry said.
+Even as talks were ongoing, reclusive North Korea had deployed twice the usual artillery strength at the border and had around 50 submarines away from base, the South's defence ministry said.
 South Korea had also increased its military readiness.

-"We're going to judge the North by its actions," U.S. State Department spokesman John Kirby told a briefing.
+"We're going to judge the North by its actions.
+We welcome this agreement, and are hopeful it leads to decreasing tensions on the peninsula," U.S. State Department spokesman John Kirby told a regular briefing.
 "It was a very tense several days."

-North Korea is under U.N. and U.S. sanctions because of repeated nuclear and missile tests, moves that Pyongyang sees as an attack on its sovereign right to defend itself.
+North Korea has been hit with U.N. and U.S. sanctions because of repeated nuclear and missile tests, moves that Pyongyang sees as an attack on its sovereign right to defend itself.

-(Additional reporting by Jack Kim and James Pearson in SEOUL, Michelle Nichols in NEW YORK, David Brunnstrom and Lesley Wroughton in WASHINGTON and Ben Blanchard in BEIJING; Editing by Paul Tait and Simon Cameron-Moore)
+(Additional reporting by Michelle Nichols in New York and David Brunnstrom and Lesley Wroughton in Washington,; writing by Tony Munroe,; editing by Jack Kim, Larry King)